adamvinueza/timezones/README.md

   Gets the specified ISO 8601 formatted datetime string and returns an ISO- 8601 formatted string representing that time in the specified time zone. formatted string.
 If no time is provided, the current time is used.
 If no time zone is provided, the time returned is localized to UTC.
+If an invalid time zone is provided, the string returned should be "Invalid time zone: " followed by the time zone provided.

 PARAMETERS: